 In a standard smear correction procedure, for a frame k, the smear estimate in a given pixel is done using the average value of the top overscan pixels, divided by the number of pixels in a column of the whole CCD.
 This usual correction however assumes a static image which is not the case for CHEOPS.
 Indeed, the field rotation combined with the jitter makes the field on the CCD slightly different between two consecutive exposures.
-As a consequence, the charge in a given pixel will sweep across two different images during the transfer process to the storage area.
-To illustrate this effect, let us consider a pixel at position y on the CCD (Figure 31).
-During the transfer of the frame k-1, its well will collect the flux of all the pixels in the upper part of the same column, that is pixels N to y+1.
-Then during the transfer of the frame k, the stored charges will be transferred to the storage area and will now cross all the pixels of a different image in the lower part of the same column, that is pixels y-1 to 1.
-To account for this effect, visible as the asymmetry of upper and lower trails of Figure 30, the correction is made using both overscan pixels of frame k-1 and frame k, following where $f_k(y)$ is the smeared flux collected by the pixel y of image k after crossing the whole image and $r{k-1}(y)$ is the flux that reaches pixel y during readout k-1.
+As a consequence, the charge in a given pixel will sweep across two different images during the transfer process to the storage area (For more details see Hoyer et al., 2020).
+In its in-flight version, DRP corrects smearing trails from a series of simulated images that correspond to each image of the visit.
+These simulations allow to identify which frames have to be corrected and how to correct them.
+They are built including all stars within the full CHEOPS field of view, down to magnitude 19 in the GAIA bandpass, and scaled to the CHEOPS flux using an updated PSF.